Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

    - Yes, a Baby Jelly, NOT an ISS Jelly!
    - Mitigation Stripping Crew (makes Attacker suspectable to Base Defenses).
 1. Big Survey Ship Crewing:
-   - Your best Burning Crew.
+   - Your best Burning Crew:
+     - Kumak (C) Vemet, and Nero.
+     - Nero(C), Vemet, and D'jaoki.
+     - Georgiou, Tyler, and 3rd as situation dictates.
 1. Sally Crewing
 1. Remaining War Ship Crewing
 1. Do __NOT__ ignore hits to your base